dxc-technology/halstack-style-guide/guidelines/components/breadcrumbs/README.md

 * WAI-ARIA Authoring practices 1.2 - [Breadcrumb design pattern](https://www.w3.org/TR/wai-aria-practices-1.2/#breadcrumb)
 * WAI-ARIA Authoring practices 1.2 - [Breadcrumb Example](https://www.w3.org/TR/wai-aria-practices-1.2/examples/breadcrumb/index.html)

-## Best Practices

-Breadcrumbs as an additional navigation
-Don’t link current page in breadcrumb navigation
-Use separators
-Select size & padding
-Don’t make it the focal point of the design Breadcrumbs should display the current location in the site’s hierarchical structure, not the session history

 ## Links and references